ftldb/ftldb/README.md

 You can change the default behavior and install FTLDB manually using scripts from the `setup` directory.

-In order to uninstall FTLDB run one of the `*uninstall` scripts corresponding to your OS and installation type.
+In order to uninstall FTLDB run one of the `*_uninstall.*` scripts corresponding to your OS and installation type.

 Security